McAnna History, Family Crest & Coats of Arms

 McAnna Spelling Variations

-spelling variations of the surname McAnna were found.
+Within the archives researched, many different spelling variations of the surname McAnna were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 MacCann, MacCanna, MacCan, MacAnn, MacAn and others.

 Early Notables of the McAnna family (pre 1700)